Supreme Court to wade into social media free speech firestorm

 Kicking off the series of controversies, the justices Tuesday will hear a dual set of cases that ask whether public officials can block their constituents on social media.

-The legal question has been bubbling up for years, and the high court previously had nearly decided it over concerns about blocks former President Trump’s Twitter account, the platform now known as X.
+The legal question has been bubbling up for years, and the high court previously had nearly decided it over concerns about blocks from former President Trump’s account on Twitter, the platform now known as X.

 But the case was tossed as moot after Trump’s presidency ended, leaving the question unresolved for another day.